Mikey Erg

-Mikey Erg (real name Mike Yannich) is a punk rock drummer, guitarist, and vocalist, from New Jersey.
+Mikey Erg (real name Mike Yannich, born February 7, 1980) is a punk rock drummer, guitarist, and vocalist, from New Jersey.
 He has played in numerous bands, most famously The Ergs!, but also Star Fucking Hipsters, The Dopamines, The Unlovables, Dirtbike Annie, Parasites, and The LLC (the house band on The Chris Gethard Show).
 In 2016, he released his first solo album, Tentative Decisions.

+Raised as Mike Yannich in Old Bridge Township, New Jersey, he attended Old Bridge High School together with band mates Joey and Jeffrey Erg.

 In 2013, a change.org petition was started to have Erg fill the vacant drummer slot in Against Me!.
 Although Atom Willard was eventually given the position, the petition caught the attention of the band's front-woman Laura Jane Grace, who then recorded a four song demo with Mikey for a project unrelated to Against Me!